 - 10.11.1 Examiners' ballots.
-Each examiner must complete and submit a written ballot indicating his or her evaluation of the thesis and defence. - 10.11.2 Chair's testamur.
+Each examiner must complete and submit a written ballot indicating his or her evaluation of the thesis and defence.
+The External Examiner does not need to submit his/her ballot by mail or electronic means as the chair attests to the vote on the voting ballot. - 10.11.2 Chair's testamur.
 The chairperson of the oral examination board shall complete a Chair's Summary form and Doctoral Thesis Oral Examination Report form testifying to the result of the thesis defense.
-The forms shall be forwarded to the GCTS Director, who will then report the outcome to the student's college.

-10.11.3 Thesis corrigenda.
+The forms shall be forwarded to the GCTS Director, who will then report the outcome to the student's college. - 10.11.3 Thesis corrigenda.
 In the event of a pass with minor modifications, the chair provides the student with a summary list of the modifications to be required, which list will be interpreted by the revision committee.
 In the event of a pass with minor corrections, the supervisor provides the student with a written list of all the revisions required by the examiners.
 In the event of a pass, the examiners provide the student with their written lists of corrigenda.
 Even when the student receives an unconditional pass for the thesis, he or she must prepare a final version of the thesis with the typographical corrections suggested by the examiners of the thesis.